-The United States Government has had representation in Guadalajara since 1881.
-It was a Consular Agency until 1908 when the post was elevated to a Consulate.
-In 1960 the post became a Consulate General.
+The United States Government has had representation in Guadalajara since 1881 in the form of a Consular Agency.
+In 1908, the post was elevated to a Consulate, and in 1960 the post became a Consulate General.

 The Consular Agency was primarily concerned with the protection and promotion of U.S. commerce and industry and, of course, the welfare of United States citizens in the area.
-Our trade, commercial and industrial interests in the area were quite extensive.
-These included sugar, mining, agriculture, banking, cattle, leather, electric and telephone installation and operation, and railroad development and operation.
-In addition, many U.S. corporations established wholesale and retail outlets.
+The United States’ trade, commercial and industrial interests in the area were quite extensive and included: sugar, mining, agriculture, banking, cattle, leather, electric and telephone installation and operation, and railroad development and operation.
+In addition, many U.S. corporations established wholesale and retail outlets in the area.

-There are no figures available to indicate the size of the American community in the late 1800’s or early 1900’s.
-However, based on the number of reports of births and deaths recorded in a 1908 miscellaneous record book, it must have been relatively large, at least large enough to support an American Club and several church ministers.
+There are no figures available to indicate the size of the U.S. citizen community in the late 1800s or early 1900s.
+However, based on the number of births and deaths reported in a 1908 miscellaneous record book, it must have been relatively large – large enough, at least, to support an American Club and several church ministers.

-During this long U.S. official presence in Guadalajara, filled with many positive developments, there were three serious events that stood out for the Consulate General.
-These include the kidnapping and subsequent liberation of Consul General Terrance Leonhardy in 1973; in 1985, the kidnapping and murder of DEA agent Enrique Camarena; and in 1991, Mr. John Jurecky, Consul General at that time, and John Negroponte, Ambassador to Mexico, announced that because of the U.S. Government budget crunch, they might close the Consulate General in Guadalajara, as well as Consulates and Embassies in many other countries around the world.
+This long, official U.S. presence in Guadalajara was filled with many positive developments, but three serious events stood out for the Consulate General.
+These include the kidnapping and subsequent liberation of Consul General Terrance Leonhardy in 1973, the kidnapping and murder of DEA agent Enrique Camarena in 1985, and the 1991 announcement by John Jurecky (then-Consul General) and John Negroponte (then-Ambassador to Mexico) that the Consulate General in Guadalajara as well as Consulates and Embassies in many other countries around the world might be closed due to a U.S. Government budget crunch.
 With this news the business community, the American Chamber of Commerce, and city and state officials began to lobby forcefully in Washington.
-Finally, the U.S. Government announced that the Consulate General in Guadalajara would not close, filling the Tapatios with joy.
+Finally, the U.S. Government made an announcement that filled tapatíos with joy: the Consulate General in Guadalajara would not close.

-In spite of these critical situations, the relationship between Mexico and the United States grows stronger, more complex and more intense each day.
+In spite of these critical situations, the relationship between Mexico and the United States grows stronger and more complex each day.
 Now both governments have a permanent consultative agenda at all government levels, not to mention the many commercial, academic, tourist and family exchanges that exist between the two countries.